qtzar/log4brains/README.md

 - Then, select the `/ (root)` folder

 You should now be able to see your knowledge base at `https://<username>.github.io/<repository>/log4brains/`.
-It will be re-built and published every time you push on `master`.
+It will be re-built and published every time you push on `main`.

 </p>
 </details>